richardzyx/node-microservice/README.md

+## Message Broker

+We recommend and use RabbitMQ for its popularity and wide range of support.
+For a simple intro to installation and tutorial, please refer to its [website][6].
+Essentially, since we use `amqplib`, any message broker based on amqp protocol is just fine.

 ## TODO

 Definite:
+- Improve Readme with photos/interactions
 - Implement the logger system that would include all log info in one place
 - Include a simple RabbitMQ tutorial in README